H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 AND JOB SKILLS TRAINING CENTER

-The coffee shop at the LHA Ahimsa House building is now open and generating sustainable income for the organization.
-It also serves as a small business learning platform and teaching tool.
-The space offers a fair-trade outlet selling Tibetan arts and crafts.
-It's a local yet international gathering spot to further promote awareness of LHA's projects and the Tibetan situation.
-It is part of the LHA Ahimsa house complex, only steps away from the Dalai Lama’s main temple, offering a good flow of customers.
-Big thanks to the Tulane School of Social Work 2018 India Group for their coffee shop project ideas and fundraising activities, headed up by Mark Drake.
-Also, special thanks to Tripti Singh for sharing her business expertise and for securing more than 50% of the donations needed to complete this project.
+The Dharma Cafe at the Lha Charitable Trust Ahimsa House building is a fully vegan plant-based operation.
+It serves as a small business learning platform and teaching center while generating sustainable income for the organization.
+It's a local yet international gathering spot to further promote awareness of our social service projects and the Tibetan situation.
+It is part of the Ahimsa house complex which is only steps away from the Dalai Lama’s main temple, offering a good flow of customers.
+Big thanks to theTulane School of Social Work 2018 India Group for their fundraising activities, headed up by Mark Drake.
+SPECIAL THANKS to Tripti Singh for continuing to share her business expertise and for securing more than 50% of the donations needed to complete this project.

 MISCELLANEOUS